-Nutty Maple Granola doesn’t skimp on the nuts, plus it has yummy oats, seed, cinnamon, and just the right amount of sweetness for a healthy snack or breakfast.
+Nutty Maple Granola doesn’t skimp on the nuts, plus it has yummy oats, seeds, cinnamon, and just the right amount of sweetness for a healthy snack or breakfast.
 This homemade granola recipe can be made with whatever you have in your pantry and also happens to be gluten-free and vegan.

 When I was working, I had to travel to Europe several times, and once for two weeks to China and India.
 And seriously, the best thing about many foreign hotels is their insane breakfast buffets.
 These spreads catered to the breakfast preferences of many different countries and cultures, from eggs and bacon and potatoes, to waffles and pancakes and french toast, to knockwursts and bratwursts and whatvever-wursts, to congee and sushi and dumplings.
 Now granted, I was traveling for business, so I did stay at pretty decent hotels.
 But even the smaller ones all seem to know how to do breakfast right.
 And one thing that always seem to have it a bowl of plain, thick yogurt, another of fresh fruit preserves, and yet another filled with granola.
 More often than not, even with all of the other choices, I went for that – a little dairy, a little protein, a little fruit – just what I needed to power through the insane schedule that I usually had while traveling (one time involving 7 airplane flights in 10 days).